Pruning Crape Myrtles

 Crape myrtles are trained by nurseries into two basic shapes: single-stemmed tree-form and multi-stemmed.
 To achieve these shapes, growers allow crapes to grow for a year in either containers or fields, and then cut them down to the ground in the spring of the second year.
 Later that summer when the plant has grown many stems from the original root system, the grower will choose the single best stem and train it into a single-stemmed tree-form tree or choose an odd number of the best stems (3 or 5 for example) to form a multi-stemmed tree.
 These trees are then grown out to salable size and purchased by landscapers and homeowners.

 Pruning full sized and dwarf Crapes so that they retain the appropriate form is relatively simple.
-‘Pencil pruning’ is a term used to describe the pruning back of the tree to a pencil sized stem when it is possible.
 Like most trees, prune Crapes in the winter when they are dormant.

 - For trees that are just the right height or shorter, simply prune off the old flower heads and seedpods.